Find an electricity plan for your small to medium business today

 Finding an electricity deal and signing up may only take a few minutes, and the application can be completed quickly.
-An electricity changeover can take up to three months, depending on when the meter was last read.
-You may be able to pay to get the meter read sooner and switch earlier through a special meter read.
+The changeover between retailers can take up to three months, though, depending on when your meter was last read.
+However, you may be able to pay to get it read sooner and switch earlier through a special meter read.

 Will I lose the power supply at my premises?

-Unless you’re moving to a new business premises, you shouldn’t expect a power interruption when switching energy plans.
-Just let us know your intended move date so we can arrange the changeover to your new electricity distributor at the new premises, and the disconnection from your old premises.
+Unless you’re moving to new premises, you shouldn’t expect a power interruption when switching energy plans.
+If you are moving, just let us know your intended move date so we can arrange the changeover to your new electricity distributor at the new premises

 Heating, cooling and ventilation

 Consider investing in solar panels.
 On top of decreasing your energy bills, installing solar panels can be an excellent business investment.
 Depending on where your business is, you can take advantage of the feed-in tariffs – meaning you get paid for the electricity fed back into the grid from your solar panels.

 Set up ducted air conditioning.
 While it can be costly to install, ducted air conditioning systems can be the most energy-efficient cooling and/or heating option.

 Don’t set the thermostat too low or high.
 If you have a wall-mounted temperature controller at your premises, try and set it to the lowest/highest temperature you can work with or use the thermostat to automate room temperatures.